Acekorneya/Ark-Survival-Ascended-Server/README.md

 POK-manager.sh is a powerful and user-friendly script for managing Ark Survival Ascended Server instances using Docker.
 It simplifies the process of creating, starting, stopping, updating, and performing various operations on server instances, making it easy for both beginners and experienced users to manage their servers effectively.

+The script is designed with ease of use in mind - it will automatically check for and install most required dependencies (like Docker, Docker Compose, and yq) if they're not already present on your system.
+This means you only need Git initially to download the manager, and it will handle most of the complex setup steps for you.

 ## Quick Start Guide for New Linux Users

 If you're new to Linux or Docker, this guide will help you get started quickly.
 Just copy and paste these commands: